To refer a child or learn more about our clinical programs, contact Layenie Grace, Director of Case Management at

 AHK Chicago – Medical Director – Peter J. Smith, MD, MA

 The medical director for AHK Chicago is Peter J. Smith.
-Dr. Smith is currently an Associate Professor of Pediatrics at the University of Chicago.
-He is board certified in two subspecialties of pediatrics, Neurodevelopmental Disabilities (NDD) and Developmental-Behavioral Pediatrics (DBP), as well as General Pediatrics.
+Dr. Smith is currently an Associate Professor in the Department of Pediatrics at the University of Chicago.
+He is board certified in two subspecialties of pediatrics, Neurodevelopmental Disabilities (NDD) and Developmental-Behavioral Pediatrics (DBP).
 Dr. Smith also has Master’s Degree in Ethics and is a faculty member of the MacLean Center for Clinical Medical Ethics at the University of Chicago.

-Dr. Smith’s direct clinical service has included both inpatient care (he is former Chief of the Medical Staff at La Rabida Children’s Hospital), work in residential schools (he is Medical Director at the Sonia Shankman Orthogenic School), and outpatient clinics (at Comer Children’s Hospital, at Easter Seals of DuPage and Fox Valley).
-Both families and colleagues as a hard-working and passionate advocate for children with complex medical needs.
+Dr. Smith’s direct clinical service has included inpatient care (he is former Chief of the Medical Staff at La Rabida Children’s Hospital), work in residential schools (he is Medical Director at the Sonia Shankman Orthogenic School), and outpatient clinics (at Comer Children’s Hospital, at Easter Seals of DuPage and Fox Valley).
+Both families and colleagues respect him as a hard-working and passionate advocate for children with complex medical needs.
 Within the region, Dr. Smith has held several leadership positions.
-Dr. Smith has served on the AHK Board of Directors since 2007.
-He has served on both of the Committees of the Illinois Chapter of the American Academy of Pediatrics (ICAAP) related to children with complex medical concerns, and he chaired one of these committees, the Committee on Children with Disabilities.
-He also has served on the ICAAP Committee on Bioethics and currently serves as the Chair of that committee.
+He has served on multiple Committees of the Illinois Chapter of the American Academy of Pediatrics (ICAAP) related to children with complex medical concerns, and he chaired one of these committees, the Committee on Children with Disabilities.